Utter Madness: Critical reception

-Reviews of Utter Madness in the band's native UK, where they had always been critically and commercially acclaimed, were effusive.
-Melody Maker said, "Suffice to say, they leave a whole heap of fond memories and a mammoth void.
+Reviews of Utter Madness in the band's native UK were universally positive.
+In Melody Maker, Will Smith said, "Suffice to say, they leave a whole heap of fond memories and a mammoth void.
 They were a national bloody asset and they spoilt us rotten.
 Madness.
 Yesterday's men, tomorrow's inspiration."
-Record Mirror felt that after the band's split "the release of a greatest hits album was inevitable, though necessary.
+In NME, John McCready observed that in hindsight, previous studio album Mad Not Mad sounded like the end of the band, but that "Utter Madness isn't just an ending.
+It gives us a chance to look back to the time when Madness began to grow out of their bastard blue-beat shorts; to the times when the things they'd learned began to fall into place".
+He concluded, "Utter Madness is a very necessary compilation.
+It shows us that there is much to celebrate and precious little to complain about."
+John Barron of Sounds noted that while the front cover depicted the band in their "nutty train" formation, each member was also wearing newspaper print suits with the headline "Soweto Bloodbath" prominently displayed, stating that this demonstrated that to the end the group were masters of mixing humour with serious social comment: "Utter Madness is ample proof that their heavy heavy monster sound didn't so much dilute over the years as progress...
+Their particular genius lay in their ability to project their vision of our life and times in Britain through that normally most banal of mediums, pop music."
+Jane Wilkes of Record Mirror said that after the band's split "the release of a greatest hits album was inevitable, though necessary.
 Complete [Madness] appeared in what was still an initial burst of fervour.
 Utter is a far more concise and accurate reflection of their career, encompassing all their elements – the humour, the sadness and the cynicism."
-Sounds noted that while the front cover depicted the band in their "nutty train" formation, each member was also wearing newspaper print suits with the headline "Soweto Bloodbath" prominently displayed, claiming that this demonstrated that to the end the group were masters of mixing humour with serious social comment: "Utter Madness is ample proof that their heavy heavy monster sound didn't so much dilute over the years as progress...
-Their particular genius lay in their ability to project their vision of our life and times in Britain through that normally most banal of mediums, pop music."